LawrenceKarasek/PokemonViewer/README.md

   -H "Content-Type: application/json" \
   -d '{"username": "ashketchum", "email": "ash@pallet.com"}'

 - Security note: It was necessary to add a cors setup script with the client Vite URL( default http:/localhost:4200) to the Nestjs setup in order to allow the UI to communicate to the server.
 This will need to be updated if a dfferent client URL is used.

 # Future Improvements

 Given time limitations, elements necessary for a production application are out of scope for this project but would be included if more time was available.
 These include:

-## Testing

 - Unit Testing: There is currently to unit testing.
 The reliability of the application could be improved by adding testing of the functional components that mimics user behavior using jest/React Testing Library, for example testing user selections in the UI.
 For the